aesara-devs/aesara/doc/extending/creating_a_c_op.rst

 by Aesara.

 For this, you must enable this Aesara: `cmodule__remove_gxx_opt=True`.
-For the GPU, you must add in this second flag `nvcc.flags=-g` (it slow down computation on the GPU, but it is enabled by default on the CPU).

 Then you must start Python inside GDB and in it start your Python
 process: